git/git.github.io/rev_news/drafts/edition-31.md

   [articles that he has published](https://emacsair.me/2017/09/01/campaign-articles) when he launched the campaign are specifically for non-Emacs users.
+* [Working Copy](https://workingcopyapp.com/) is a Git client for iOS
+* [GitHub for Unity](https://unity.github.com/) is an extension for the Unity game engine editor.
+They just released version [0.19-alpha](https://github.com/blog/2426-github-for-unity-0-19-alpha-released).
+* [tsrc](https://tankerapp.github.io/tsrc/) is a command-line tool that helps you manage several git repositories.
 * [How to Integrate Git into Your Linux Desktop](https://www.linux.com/learn/intro-to-linux/2017/8/how-integrate-git-your-linux-desktop)

 ## Credits